kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 The UK electricity system is transitioning rapidly.
 Accurate short-term forecasting is vital for balancing the grid as we integrate more intermittent renewable sources.

-This project utilizes a **Multivariate Time-Series approach** to predict Total Electricity Generation.
+This project utilises a **Multivariate Time-Series approach** to predict Total Electricity Generation.
 By training on historical data **(2009–2026)** from the **NESO Data Bank Portal**, the model identifies seasonal rhythms, daily demand ramps, and long-term trends to provide actionable grid analytics.

 # The Developed Forecasting Model has been deployed on this Streamlit web-link: https://kamil-uk-energy-generation-real-time-forecast.streamlit.app/